LeaderOnePro/Operit/app/src/main/assets/README.md

    * Version: See shizuku_version.txt
    * Used for advanced system operations

-2. **termux.apk** - Termux terminal emulator
-   * Provides a Linux command-line environment
-   * Used by the Terminal feature in the app

 ## Assets Folders

 - **js/** - JavaScript files and shell scripts for various features